 A capsulectomy is usually performed under general anaesthetic and takes about 1.5 to 3 hours to complete.
 The location of your incision (cut) will depend on your own situation.
 They will release any scar tissue and remove the capsule and the implant.
 They will replace the implant with a new one.
 Your incision(s) will be closed using stitches.
 A light dressing may be applied.

-You may need to stay in hospital overnight.
+You may need to stay in the hospital overnight.

 Going home after capsulectomy

 Your breasts may feel sore and bruised.
-Be sure and take any pain relief medication as prescribed.
+Be sure to take any pain relief medication as prescribed.
 You may need to wear a special bra night and day for about 2 weeks after your procedure.
-Be sure and keep any dressings clean and dry.
+Be sure to keep any dressings clean and dry.

 You should avoid any strenuous activities until released to return to normal activities by your surgeon.
-Be sure and discuss any return to work with your surgeon.
+Be sure to discuss any return to work with your surgeon.

 It may take several months for scars to fade.